21 Jul Sync up movies with your cycle: The kinds of films you’ll enjoy more each week

 If you’re a big fan of movies, then you’d probably get a kick out of knowing that you can enjoy them even more when matching up film genres with certain weeks in your cycle.

-That’s because your moods, interests and types of fun you prefer fluctuate from week to week due to your hormones, making you appreciate comedies, romance, whodunnits, dramas, fright flicks, documentaries, action and other movie genres more based on where you are in your cycle.
+That’s because your moods, interests and types of fun you prefer fluctuate from week to week due to your hormones.
+As a result, you’d appreciate comedies, romance, whodunnits, dramas, fright flicks, documentaries, action and other movie genres more based on where you are in your cycle.

 Now, this doesn’t mean you’ll totally loathe a movie if you see it in an “off” cycle week.
 I’m just saying there’s a very good chance you’ll love a good film even more when you’re in the right hormone-fueled mood for it.